Plato Writes about Socrates

 • Plato wanted to understand and evaluate what Socrates thought

-It follows that although Plato modelled the character on the historical figure, his intent was not for the character to say and do only things the historical figure said and did.
+From this we can conclude that although Plato modelled the character on the historical figure, his intent was not for the character to say and do only things the historical figure said and did.

 The Love of Wisdom